 Rule 136.
-(1) Any constituent local school district, public school academy, or the parent advisory committee may file objections with the intermediate school district, in whole or in part, to an approved intermediate school district plan or a plan modification that has been submitted to the superintendent of public instruction for approval.
-Copies of an objection to the plan shall, within 7 calendar days, be directed to the department by the intermediate school district board of education and to all constituent local school districts, public school academies, and the parent advisory committee by certified mail, return receipt requested.
-Objections filed shall specify the portions of the intermediate school district plan objected to, contain a specific statement of the reasons for objection, and shall propose alternative provisions.
+(1) Any constituent local school district, a public school academy, or the parent advisory committee may file objections in whole or in part with the intermediate school district to an approved intermediate school district plan or a plan modification that the intermediate school district has submitted to the superintendent of public instruction for approval.
+Within 7 calendar days, the board of education of the intermediate school district shall send a copy of objections to the plan to the department and to all constituent local school districts, public school academies, and the parent advisory committee by certified mail, return receipt requested.
+Objections must specify the challenged portions of the intermediate school district plan, contain a specific statement of the reasons for objection, and propose alternative provisions.

-(2) A hearing officer shall be designated by the department and shall promptly give reasonable notice of the hearing.
-The hearing shall begin not later than 30 calendar days from the date the request was filed with the department.
-The hearing shall be conducted according to procedures established by the department.
-After the appointment of the hearing officer, the objection may be withdrawn upon written stipulation of the intermediate school district and the objecting party.

-(3) The intermediate school district, a constituent local school district, a public school academy, or the parent advisory committee may file, with the department, a response to the objection before the hearing.

-(4) Within 30 calendar days after the closing of the hearing, the hearing officer shall report findings of fact and conclusions of law and shall recommend to the superintendent of public instruction whether the intermediate school district plan or modification to the plan should be approved as submitted, approved with such other modifications as deemed appropriate by the hearing officer, or the objections granted as submitted.
-The findings and recommendations shall be immediately mailed by the department to all parties to the intermediate school district plan.
-Any party may file written exceptions to the findings and recommendations with the superintendent of public instruction within 20 calendar days of receipt of the findings and recommendations and direct copies of the exceptions to all other parties and the department.
-The findings and recommendations of the hearing officer, including any exceptions, shall be submitted to the superintendent of public instruction with the intermediate school district plan.
-The superintendent of public instruction shall render a final decision within 30 calendar days from the date the exceptions were to be filed.
+- (2) The department shall refer objections to the Michigan office of administrative hearings and rules, which shall assign an administrative law judge who shall promptly give reasonable notice of a hearing.
+The hearing must begin not later than 30 calendar days after the department receives the objections.
+The administrative law judge shall conduct the hearing according to procedures established by the department.
+After the appointment of the administrative law judge, the objecting party may withdraw the objections if the intermediate school district agrees. - (3) The intermediate school district, a constituent local school district, a public school academy, or the parent advisory committee may file with the department a response to objections before the hearing. - (4) Within 30 calendar days after the closing of the hearing, the administrative law judge shall submit to the department findings of fact and conclusions of law and shall recommend to the superintendent of public instruction whether the superintendent of public instruction should approve the intermediate school district plan or modification to the plan as submitted, approve the intermediate school district plan or modification to the plan with other modifications deemed appropriate by the administrative law judge, or grant the objections as submitted.
+The department shall immediately mail the findings and recommendations to all parties to the intermediate school district plan.
+Any party may file written exceptions to the findings and recommendations with the superintendent of public instruction within 20 calendar days of receipt of the findings and recommendations and shall provide copies of the exceptions to all other parties.
+After review of the intermediate school district plan; the objections; the findings of fact, the conclusions of law, and the recommendations of the administrative law judge; and any exceptions, the superintendent of public instruction shall issue a final decision not more than 30 calendar days from the date the exceptions were due.